1n4r1/1n4r1.github.io/_posts/2019-02-26-Hackthebox-Giddy-Writeup.md

 Shellcodes: No Result
 {% endhighlight %}

-This means, if we have a permission for writting C:\ProgramData\unifi-video, We can write a file "taskkill.exe" in that folder.
+This means, if we have a permission for writting C:\ProgramData\unifi-video, We can write a file "taskkill.exe" in that folder.<br>
-By default that file does not exist.
+By default that file does not exist.<br>
 However, "Unifi Video" still tries to execute it with privileged permission when it restarts.

 Payload creation:<br>
 This time, to avoid antivirus, we use a Metasploit evasion module.